Distributionally Robust Self Paced Curriculum Reinforcement Learning

 \section{Abstract}

 A central challenge in reinforcement learning is that policies trained in controlled environments often fail under distribution shifts at deployment into real-world environments.
 Distributionally Robust Reinforcement Learning (DRRL) addresses this by optimizing for worst-case performance within an uncertainty set defined by a robustness budget $\epsilon$.
 However, fixing $\epsilon$ results in a tradeoff between performance and robustness: small values yield high nominal performance but weak robustness, while large values can result in instability and overly conservative policies.
 We propose Distributionally Robust Self-Paced Curriculum Reinforcement Learning (DR-SPCRL), a method that overcomes this limitation by treating $\epsilon$ as a continuous curriculum.
 DR-SPCRL adaptively schedules the robustness budget according to the agent’s progress, enabling a balance between nominal and robust performance.
-Empirical results across multiple environments demonstrate that DR-SPCRL not only stabilizes training but also achieves a superior robustness–performance trade-off, yielding an average 11.8\% increase in episodic return under varying perturbations compared to fixed or heuristic scheduling strategies, and achieving approximately 1.9$\times$ the performance of the corresponding nominal RL algorithms.
+Empirical results across multiple environments demonstrate that DR-SPCRL not only stabilizes training but also achieves a superior robustness–performance trade-off, yielding an average 24.1\% increase in episodic return under varying perturbations compared to fixed or heuristic scheduling strategies.